Fitness Model Ariana James Busts Out Of A Tiny Black Bikini

 Colombian fitness model Ariana James is no stranger to flaunting her enviable assets on Instagram.
 Knowing that fans love to see her skin-baring photos, she makes sure to share several sizzling pictures every now and then.
 Owing to her hot figure and sense of style, the model has successfully attracted more than 1.7 million followers on the photo-sharing website.

-The 28-year-old model recently took to her page and posted a sultry new snap where she was featured wearing a skimpy black bikini — one that allowed her to flash an ample amount of cleavage.
-The model let her raven-colored tresses down and wore no makeup at all to keep it simple yet sexy.
+The 28-year-old model recently took to her page and posted a sultry new snap where she was featured wearing a skimpy black bikini, one that allowed her to flash an ample amount of cleavage.
+The model let her raven-colored tresses down and wore no makeup to keep it simple, yet sexy.

-Ariana posed while sitting next to two beautiful macaws and smiled at the birds.
+Ariana posed while sitting next to two beautiful macaws; she smiled at the birds.
 In the caption, she informed her fans that her post was sponsored by Netherlands-based fitness clothing company, Body Engineering.

-As of this writing, and within two hours of going live, the picture racked up about 65,000 likes and over 400 comments where fans and followers expressed their admiration for the hot model in explicit terms.
+As of this writing, and within two hours of going live, the picture has racked up about 65,000 likes and over 400 comments, where fans and followers expressed their admiration for the hot model in explicit terms.
 While some fans took their time to write long messages for the model, others used hearts and kiss emoji to let her know how much they admire her.

-“Looking amazing,” her fellow model Lauren Abraham wrote on the picture. “[Sic] Sooo beautiful and sweet.
+“[Sic] Sooo beautiful and sweet.
 Wishing you a marvelous Thursday, goddess,” another fan commented on the snap.
 While a third follower wrote that Ariana is the true definition of perfection, adding that he is in love with her.

-Before sharing the bikini snap, Ariana shared a video of herself where she proved that she doesn’t necessarily need to strip down to her bikini in order to gain her fans’ attention.
+Before sharing the bikini snap, Ariana shared a video of herself where she proved that she doesn’t necessarily need to strip down to her bikini in order to gain her fans attention.
 In the video, the model could be seen dressed up in a pair of skinny jeans that she teamed with a yellow crop top.
 She let her hair down and stayed true to her style by wearing very little makeup.

-Even with no skin showing at all, the video amassed more than 333,695 views, 74,000 likes and over 850 comments which shows that fans love to see her in all types of outfits.
+Even with no skin showing at all, the video amassed more than 333,695 views, 74,000 likes, and over 850 comments, which shows that fans love to see her in all types of outfits.
 According to the caption, and as seen in the clip, Ariana’s video was sponsored by the famous energy drink brand, Bang Energy.

 According to an article by Famous Birthdays, Ariana was born in Bogota, Colombia, however, she later moved to the United States where she started her fitness modeling career.
 She currently lives in Los Angeles, California.
 The model started posting on Instagram in 2013.